security-force-monitor/research-handbook/source/persons.rst

 **Description**

-A unique 32 character code assigned to each unit in the dataset, as already recorded in the ``unit:id:admin`` field of the :doc:`Units` sheet.
+A unique 32 character code assigned to each unit in the dataset, as already recorded in the ``unit:id:admin`` field of the :ref:`Units` sheet.

 **Type of field**